-For Crv we fit for objects with $1.5 \le z \le 4.95$.
-Iron emission is generally weak for Crv, and most of our objects do not have the spectral quality sufficient for a reliable iron template subtraction (e.g., Shen et al. 2008b).
-The power-law continuum fitting windows are: [1445,1465] Å and [1700,1705] Å. We found fitting Crv with iron subtraction does not change the fitted Crv FWHM significantly, but does systematically reduce the Crv EW by ~ 0.05 dex because the iron flux under the wings of the Crv line is accounted for.
-At the same time, fitting iron emission increases the uncertainty in the fitted continuum slope and normalization, due to imperfect subtraction of the iron flux.
-Therefore we report our Crv measurements without the iron template fits, and emphasize that the Crv EWs may be overestimated by ~ 0.05 dex on average.
+For CIV we fit for objects with $1.5 \le z \le 4.95$ .
+Iron emission is generally weak for CIV, and most of our objects do not have the spectral quality sufficient for a reliable iron template subtraction (e.g., Shen et al. 2008b).
+The power-law continuum fitting windows are: [1445,1465] Å and [1700,1705] Å. We found fitting CIV with iron subtraction does not change the fitted CIV FWHM significantly, but systematically reduces the CIV EW by $\sim 0.05$ dex when the iron flux under the wings of the CIV line is accounted for.
+At the same time, fitting iron emission increases the scatter in the fitted continuum slope and normalization, due to imperfect subtraction of the iron flux.
+Therefore we report our CIV measurements without the iron template fits, and emphasize that the CIV EWs may be overestimated by $\sim 0.05$ dex on average.

 The continuum subtracted line emission within [1500,1600] Å was fitted with three Gaussians (e.g., Shen et al. 2008b), and we measure the line FWHM from the model fit.
 To reduce the effects of noise spikes, we reject any Gaussian component having flux less than 5% of the total model flux when computing the FWHM.
-However, unlike some attempts in the literature (e.g., Bachev et al. 2004; Baskin & Laor 2005; Sulentic et al. 2007; Zamfir et al. 2010), we do not subtract a narrow Civ component because: 1) it is still debatable if a strong narrow Civ component exists for most quasars, or if it is feasible to do such a subtraction; 2) existing Civ virial estimators are calibrated using the FWHMs from the entire Civ profile (Vestergaard & Peterson 2006).
+However, unlike some attempts in the literature (e.g., Bachev et al. 2004; Baskin & Laor 2005; Sulentic et al. 2007; Zamfir et al. 2009), we do not subtract a narrow CIV component because: 1) it is still debatable if a strong narrow CIV component exists for most quasars, or if it is feasible to do such a subtraction; 2) existing CIV virial estimators are calibrated using the FWHMs from the entire CIV profile (Vestergaard & Peterson 2006).

-Many Crv lines are affected by narrow or broad absorption features.
-To reduce the effects of such absorption on the Crv fits, we mask out 3σ outliers below the 20-pixel boxcar-smoothed spectrum during our fits (to remedy for narrow absorption features); we also perform a second fit excluding pixels below 3σ of the first model fit, and replace the first one if statistically justified (to account for broad absorption features).
-We found these recipes can alleviate the impact of narrow or moderate absorption features, but the improvement is marginal for objects severely affected by broad absorption.
+Many CIV lines are affected by narrow or broad absorption features.
+To reduce the effects of such absorption on the CIV fits, we mask out $3\sigma$ outliers below the 20-pixel boxcar-smoothed spectrum during our fits (to remedy for narrow absorption features); we also perform a second fit excluding pixels below $3\sigma$ of the first model fit, and replace the first one if statistically justified (to remedy for broad absorption features).
+We found these recipes can minimize the impact of narrow or moderate absorption features, but the improvement is marginal for objects severely affected by broad absorption.